Amend Park Use Permit - Commercial Filming

 Why would my application be denied?

-The list below provides some common examples of why BC Parks may deny a film permit application.
-BC Parks always considers the impacts of a proposed activity and the particular values of the park/protected area/conservancy/recreation area in question.
-Decisions on park use permit applications are guided by the consideration of impacts and other policies, and if an application is denied you will be provided with a letter indicating the reason(s) your application was denied.
+BC Parks always considers the impacts of a proposed activity and the particular values of the park, protected area, conservancy or recreation area in question.
+If an application is denied, you will be provided with a letter indicating the reason(s) your application was denied.
 Any application fee that may have been paid will not be refunded.
+The list below provides some common examples of why BC Parks may deny a film permit application:

-For example, the following areas in Alice Lake, Brandywine Falls, Murrin, Shannon Falls, or Stawamus Chief Parks are used extensively by the public between the May long weekend and the end of Thanksgiving weekend every year:
+- If the film shoot will impact the public's use and enjoyment of the park, conservancy area, protected area or recreation area.
+For example, the following areas in Alice Lake, Brandywine Falls, Murrin, Shannon Falls, and Stawamus Chief Parks are used extensively by the public between the May long weekend and the end of Thanksgiving weekend every year:

-- Facilities near or in the parking lots in and in other high traffic areas in these parks, such as the lake shore in Murrin Park, the viewing platform in Shannon Falls or Brandywine Falls Parks, and the campground and day use areas in Alice Lake Park.
-In Stawamus Chief Park the bouldering area and the Chief Peaks Trail and peaks are also used extensively by the public during this time.
+- Facilities near or in high traffic areas, such as parking lots, the lake shore in Murrin Park, the viewing platforms in Shannon Falls and Brandywine Falls Parks, the campground and day use areas in Alice Lake Park, and the bouldering area as well as the Chief Peaks Trail and peaks in Stawamus Chief Park.

-- Where it is determined that there are risks to public safety from a film shoot, the permit application is not likely to be approved.
-For example, no commercial filming is typically allowed within MacMillan Park (Cathedral Grove) between the dates of May 15 through September 15.
-Filming in the park presents public safety risks related to the volume of park visitors and traffic flow on the adjacent highway during this time.
+- If it is determined that there are risks to public safety from a film shoot.
+For example, no commercial filming is typically allowed within MacMillan Park (Cathedral Grove) between the dates of May 15 through September 15 because filming in the park presents public safety risks related to the volume of park visitors and traffic flow on the adjacent highway during this time.

-- The proposed dates for the film shoot conflict with other permitted operations or park events.
-For example, another film shoot may be taking place in the park during the proposed filming dates, or other special events such as races or educational events have been scheduled during the proposed time frame for filming.
-Again, it is recommended that proposed film shoots be discussed with a BC Parks representative prior to submitting a film permit application and non-refundable application fee.
+- If the proposed dates for the film shoot conflict with other permitted operations or park events.
+For example, a special event, such as a race, another film shoot or educational event may be taking place in the park during the proposed filming dates.
+Again, it is recommended that you discuss proposed film shoots with a BC Parks representative prior to submitting your film permit application and non-refundable application fee.

-- Filming in ecological reserves requires an ecological reserve permit, and may only be authorized for films pertaining to ecological research or educational purposes.
-For more information refer to guidance on ecological reserve permits.
+- Filming in ecological reserves requires an ecological reserve permit and may only be authorized for films pertaining to ecological research or educational purposes.
+For more information, refer to the guidance for ecological reserve permits.